 Heart palpitations — a racing, uncomfortable or irregular heartbeat or a sensation of "flopping" in the chest

 Some people with tachycardia have no symptoms, and the condition is only discovered during a physical examination or with a heart-monitoring test called an electrocardiogram.

 When to see a doctor

 A number of conditions can cause a rapid heart rate and tachycardia symptoms.
 It's important to get a prompt, accurate diagnosis and appropriate care.
 See your doctor if you or your child has any tachycardia symptoms.

 If you faint, have difficulty breathing or have chest pain lasting more than a few minutes, get emergency care, or call 911 or your local emergency number.
 Seek emergency care for anyone experiencing these symptoms.

 Tachycardia is caused by something that disrupts the normal electrical impulses that control the rate of your heart's pumping action.
-Many things can cause or contribute to problems with the heart's electrical system.
+Many things can cause or contribute to a fast heart rate.
 These include: